yosun/napkinmatic/README.md

 # napkinmatic

 ## Architecture Overview

 Napkinmatic is a FOSS spatial computing framework for backend and traditional full-stack developers to easily interface their AI serverside apps with a mobile-native-Unity AR app.

 The Spatial Computing App (SCA) refers to the mobile-native-Unity app, and Napkinmatic* refer to the serverside endpoints, with parameters defined below.

+**Note: you don't have to worry about the SCA or the frontend.
+Simply setup your serverside endpoints as defined in backend below.**

 The call architecture works like this: